-It's possible to export the log files.
-To perform it follow the steps below:
+You can export the log files.
+To export logs, perform the following steps:

-- 1. Scroll down on the Logs page and click Export button. - 2.
+- 1. In the Logs page, click Export. - 2.
 Specify a Start date and End date to determine the required logging period. - 3.
-Click Export button.
-A File Name block will appear. - 4.
+Click Export.
+A File Name block appears. - 4.
 Click on a name of the logs package (aucore-logs<logging_period>.tar) to download it.

-To configure logs forwarding to a third-party syslog server CEF log forwarding.
+To configure logs forwarding to a third-party syslog server, see CEF log forwarding.